ezambomsantana/smart_city_model/README.md

-# smart_city_model
+# InterSCSimulator

-InterSCSimulator code repository
+It is the official repository of the InterSCSimulator, a large-scale, smart city simulator.
+InterSCSimulator is based on Sim-Diasca, an general purpose simulator implemented in Erlang.

 # Run InterSCSimulator